 Dong Quai aka Tang Kuei (Angelica sinensis)

 All hail the “queen of women’s herbs”.
-Dong Quai is so-called because Chinese root encourages circulation to the pelvic area, supports reproductive health, eases menstrual cramps, supports uterine health, calms menopausal discomforts…and the list really does go and on.**
+Dong Quai is so-called because the Chinese root encourages circulation to the pelvic area, supports reproductive health, eases menstrual cramps, supports uterine health, calms menopausal discomforts…and the list really does go and on.**

 Maca (Lepidium meyenii)